If you only charge 1% commission, how does your company make any money?

 I have a term policy, does it just expire if i do not renew or do I have to cancel it?
 Can it be renewed without me signing any documents?

-Most Term policies renew automatically.
+Most Term life insurance policies renew automatically.
 The insurance company would require you to sign a letter to cancel the policy.

 Will I be notified when my policy is going to expire and my rates change?